shalzz/shalzz.github.io/content/blog/wireguard-cgnat-bypass/index.md

 To install Wireguard related packages and create private keys follow this [guide][3].

+For a more automated VPN setup on a cloud provider, checkout this [ansible script and guide][5] with a pre-setup cloud shell environment.

 The minimal configuration for getting the above solution working is as follows

 Here we are assuming your router creates and uses the 192.168.1.0/24 subnet for